sachinverma96/Assessment1/README.md

   GET Request=
       contactlist: It will provide all the details in sorting manner by firstName.
 If found similar name then by lastName. contactlist/id: It will provide the data by mentioning the id.
+      orderlist: It will give the records as last in first out.

   POST Request=
       Add: It is used to add the records in the table.